jackhhchan/pytorch-docker/README.md

 # pytorch-docker
-pytorch docker file set up with jupyter lab and extensions.
+You may use this dockerfile to build a pytorch docker development container!

 #### current version:
 builds docker container with miniconda with pytorch env setup.